 \section{Ancillary models for transfer learning}

 In this paper, we followed the original challenge conditions as closely as possible to produce results that can be compared with other teams.
-Here, we aim to take a step forward in generalizing our method to observed hyperspectral datasets by distributing models pre-trained on the whole MAIN cube.
-For this purpose, we modify our training pipeline to generate examples from the MAIN cube at each iteration.
-This results in a much larger training sample with many detectable sources to train from than what we had with the LDEV cube.
-This would technically allow us to constrain a more complex and wider backbone and to relax some hyperparameters.
-However, it would require a new tedious exploration of the associated parameter space.
-In addition, using the small LDEV catalog as a validation dataset makes it difficult to compare the performances of different setups accurately.
-Here, we instead use the exact setup from our LDEV cube training, for which we have confirmed the high level of detection performance.
-We use the same starting selection function as our BASE training, and perform two bootstrap steps, resulting in three MAIN cube models: MC-BASE, MC-BT1, and MC-BT2.
+Here, we aim to take a step toward generalizing our method to observed hyperspectral datasets by distributing models pre-trained on the MAIN cube.
+For this purpose, we modified our training pipeline to generate examples from the MAIN cube at each iteration, resulting in a much larger training sample than with the LDEV cube.
+This change would technically allow one to constrain a more complex backbone and to relax some hyperparameters.
+However, it would require a tedious new exploration of the associated parameter space.
+In addition, using the small LDEV catalog as a validation dataset makes it difficult to accurately compare the performance of different setups.
+For these reasons, we chose to keep the exact setup from our LDEV cube training, which had already demonstrated high detection performance.
+We used the same starting selection function as for our BASE training and performed two bootstrap steps, producing three MAIN cube models: MC-BASE, MC-BT1, and MC-BT2.